chiweitw/nft_blindbox/README.md

 ## Blindbox mechanism

 - User can mint the blind box NFTs with random and unique token IDs from 1 ~ 500
-- User can only mint one blind box at a same time
+- User can only mint one blind box at the same time
 - Contract owner can open all minted blind box at the same time.
 - Each blind box NFT and opened blind box NFT have unique token URI
     - baseURI for Blind box NFTs: https://youdontknowme.xyz